Maps (musician)

 James Kenneth Chapman, known professionally as Maps, is an English record producer, songwriter and remixer.

+Career

 Start Something

 In 2006, he recorded his Start Something EP by himself on his 16-track recorder.
 He released it on his own record label, Last Space Recordings, and it was met with some critical acclaim.
 The single "Lost My Soul" polled at number 26 in NME's Top 50 singles of 2006.

 We Can Create

 On 19 May 2007, his debut studio album We Can Create was released on Mute Records.
 Since its release, the album has been seen as a critical success even though sales have been fairly modest.
 His first North American release, To the Sky EP, was digitally released on 22 May on the same label.

 Maps has toured playing the album's songs with a full live line-up.
 For the touring of We Can Create, James was supported by four local musicians for live shows.
 On 17 July, it was announced that We Can Create had been nominated for the Mercury Music Prize.
 However, it lost out to Klaxons' debut album Myths of the Near Future.